 - Strength of the reaction centre pigment to excite an electron

-Type-I reaction centre: Heliobacteria, green sulfur bacteria, and photosystem-I possesses type-I RC.
-In this group, the iron-sulfur clusters function as the electron acceptors.
+- Type-I reaction centre: Heliobacteria, green sulfur bacteria, and photosystem-I possesses type-I RC.
+In this group, the iron-sulfur clusters function as electron acceptors.

-In a photosynthetic reaction, the reaction centre functions as a primary donor that passes the electron to the cofactors accepting an electron.
-The electron donors generally comprise of Tyr residue (TyrZ), which comprises:
+The reaction centre functions as a primary donor that passes the electron to the cofactors or electron acceptors in a photosynthetic reaction.
+The electron donors generally possess Tyr residue (TyrZ) and comprise the following elements:

-- Cluster of 4 manganese ions for PSII
+- A cluster of 4 manganese ions for PSII

 - Plastocyanin molecule for PSI